 SDL Trados Alternative for 2022 Onward

-Looking for an SDL Trados alternative for your company or translation agency?
-Plenty of alternatives are gradually penetrating the market.
+Plenty of alternatives to Trados are gradually penetrating the market.
 This may come as a surprise, given that Trados is advertised as the #1 CAT tool.
 In fact, data from a 2006 survey showed that 75% of translation memory users adopted Trados as their software.

 Fast forward to 2022.
 Over the years, the software market has become accustomed to high standards for user experience and fast adoption.
 As a result, users are beginning to search for solutions to some difficulties encountered while using more established translation software programs such as Trados.

 However, it’s important to note that CAT software is often a considerable investment.
-You should familiarize yourself with why any alternative would be a good fit for your professional career or your organization.
+You should familiarize yourself with why any SDL Trados software alternative would be a better fit for your work or translation KPIs.
 We’re here to help you do just that!

-In this article, we’ll take you through the issues highlighted by Trados users in online forums and explore whether alternatives to Trados could fulfill these needs.
+In this post, we’ll take you through the issues highlighted by Trados users in online forums and explore whether alternatives to Trados could fulfill these needs.
 We also suggest the best Trados alternative at the end of this post.

 6 Reasons to Adopt an SDL Trados Alternative